PoomaniC/Financial_Analysis/README.md

   ![Total cu](https://github.com/user-attachments/assets/cae3d1dc-c51e-436c-ac79-49370f2adfbd)

-- Step 9 : Visual filters (Slicers) were added for four fields named "products", "Gender" & "Years".
+- Step 9 : Visual filters (Slicers) were added for these fields named "products", "Gender" & "Years".

 - Step 10 : Pie chart was also added to the report design area representing the total revenue by Regions in perecntage.
     U.S.A.: 78.65M (61.73%)